 List is made up of people like Maria Tutelberg and Mariska Szabo.While this isn't a list of all female maids, it does answer the questions "Who are the most famous female maids?" and "Who are the best female maids?"

-Mary Ann Warren was the oldest accuser during the 1692 Salem witch trials, being in her late teens, or perhaps twenty years old, when the trials began.
+Mary Ann Warren was the oldest accuser during the 1692 Salem witch trials, being 18 years old, when the trials began.
 She was a servant for John and Elizabeth Proctor.
-Renouncing her claims after being threatened to be hanged, she was later arrested for practicing witchcraft herself, but did not confess.
-Her life after the trials is unknown. ...more on Wikipediasee more on Mary Warren
+Renouncing her claims after being threatened to be hanged, she was later arrested for allegedly practicing witchcraft herself, but did not confess.
+Her life after the trials is unknown. ...more on Wikipedia

 Rita Curran, a 24-year-old elementary school teacher and part-time motel maid, was murdered in her apartment on July 19, 1971, in Burlington, Vermont; she had been strangled, bludgeoned and raped.
 The location of the motel where she worked (adjacent to the Elizabeth Lund Home for Unwed Mothers) and similarities to known Bundy crime scenes led retired FBI agent John Bassett to propose him as a suspect.
 No evidence firmly places Bundy in Burlington on that date, but municipal records note that a person named "Bundy" was bitten by a dog that week and long stretches of Bundy's time—including the summer of 1971—remain unaccounted for.
 Curran's murder officially remains unsolved. ...more on Wikipedia